jianhayes/jianhayes.github.io/_pages/about.md

 About Me
 ------
 I'm Jianhang Xie (谢建行), a master student from School of Computer Science and Technology, Beijing Jiaotong University.  <br>
-I received the B.S. degree in Computer Science and Technology from Beijing Jiaotong University in 2022.
+I received the B.Eng. degree in Computer Science and Technology from Beijing Jiaotong University in 2022.
 I am working toward a master's degree in Computer Science and Technology with ***Beijing Jiaotong University*** and ***Key Lab of Big Data & Artificial Intelligence in Transportation, MoE***, expected to graduate in 2025.  <br>
 <!--Currently I am ***looking for a Ph.D. position in 25fall/26spring/26fall***.  <br> -->
 I will be a Ph.D. student of Computer Scicence with CityU in 25fall, under Prof. Zhichao Lu. <br>